yelluw/Bootparts/README.md

 - Minimized CSS that makes including it in your website simple.

-- Three complete templates that you can use for your project.
+- Six complete templates that you can use for your project.

 - No need to use Javascript.
 Jquery is included along with Bootstrap's JS for convenience.
 But its not required for anything.